PinoTsao/Makefile/memo.md

 	$(vmlinux-dirs): prepare scripts
 		$(Q)$(MAKE) $(build)=$@

 From the makefile, we already know that all the files that need to compile are located in $(vmlinux-dirs), then this rule to go into each of the dir to build each of the $(vmlinux-deps).
-Let's take init/ for example, continue the analysis.
+Let's take init/ for example to continue the analysis.
 The following analysis will mainly in scripts/Makefile.build

 let's look at Makefile.build, when build init/,